SpideR1sh1/SpideR1sh1/README.md

 ### Hi there 👋 I'm Aayush, but you can call me Rishi:exclamation:

-I am a student @ Purdue University double majoring in Mathematics & Electrical and Computer Engineering.
-Currently working with Data Science, Computer Vision, Computational Mathematics and Statistics.
+I am a student @ Purdue University double majoring in Mathematics & Computer Science.
+Currently working with Computer Vision, Quantitative Finance, Volatility Theory, and Artificial General Intelligence.

 Aspiring Entrepreneur, Quantitative Trader and Software Engineer.